 Einer Boberg, who was the first president of the IFA, got me involved with volunteer work at the international level.
 Ken St. Louis of Morgantown, West Virginia, has commented in an interview that Boberg was chosen as the first president because he was diplomatic, knew how to bring people together, and had a track record for getting things done.
 As well, he wasn’t involved in such work just to add something impressive to his resume.

 As a volunteer, I helped to organize a panel on self-help and speech professionals at the IFA’s First World Congress on Fluency Disorders, in Munich, Germany, in August 1994.
 That turned out to be the last time I met Boberg in person.
-Einer Boberg passed away in October 1995.
+Einer Boberg died in October 1995.

 International Stuttering Association